Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Introduction

-However, there are still existing challenges of reducing LLM inference cost with the 2-bit quantization method. \textbf{(1) Nonnegligible accuracy loss for 2-bit quantization.} Both the post-training quantization (PTQ, \textit{e.g.,} GPTQ~\cite{gptq}) and the quantization-aware training (QAT, \textit{e.g.,} LLM-QAT~\cite{llmqat} and Greenbit~\cite{greenbit}) approaches incur the 3.2\% to 5.6\% accuracy loss for Llama2-7b with 2-bit quantization~\cite{gptq,greenbit}. \textbf{(2) Limited accuracy improvement by adding 4-bit weights.} LLMs quantized with 4-bit exhibit an impressive ability to retain accuracy, showcasing less than 1\% accuracy loss.
-Consequently, it is a common practice to improve accuracy by adding 4-bit quantization.
-However, Figure~\ref{fig:overview} left middle illustrates that increasing 10\% extra average bit with more 4-bit weights only leads to <0.5\% accuracy improvement on a quantized Llama2-7b model. \textbf{(3) Time-consuming dequantization operations on GPUs.} Mainstream methods require a dequantization operation to perform computation on 2-bit weights.
+However, there still exist challenges of reducing LLM inference cost with the mixed-precision weight quantization method. \textbf{(1) Uneven distribution in weight matrix.} Weights are quantized by groups, while some groups contain weights with large range.
+Previous works like GPTQ~\cite{gptq}, AWQ~\cite{awq}, LLM-QAT~\cite{llmqat} and Greenbit~\cite{greenbit} quantize weight matrix with single-precision and incur the 3.2\% to 5.6\% accuracy loss for Llama2-7b with 2-bit quantization.
+And the recent works apply mixed-precision methods to improve accuracy such as APTQ~\cite{aptq} and LLM-MQ~\cite{llm-mq}.
+They apply inter-matrix mixed-precision quantization and neglect the difference among the groups in each weight, still resulting in $>$2.7\% accuracy loss, as shown in Figure~\ref{fig:overview} left top. \textbf{(2) Large speed degradation by adding sparse outliers.} Reserving sparse outliers improves accuracy but introduces speed degradation affected by the outlier ratio.
+Figure~\ref{fig:overview} middle top illustrates that the relationship between the speed and accuracy with different sparse outlier ratios (0.5\% and 1.5\%).
+SpQR reserves 1.5\% sparse outliers to improve the accuracy, resulting in $>$30\% speed degradation and hindering the inference speedup~\cite{spqr} while reserving less brings limited accuracy improvement.
+Consequently, it is necessary to improve accuracy and speed simultaneously by adding a small fraction of sparse outliers in specific regions. \textbf{(3) Time-consuming dequantization operations on GPUs.} Mainstream methods require a dequantization operation to perform computation on 2-bit weights.
 Furthermore, a 2-order dequantization operation is applied because the scales of groups are also quantized.
-Figure~ \ref{fig:overview} left bottom shows that, the dequantization operation takes over 50\% of the total execution time.
-These challenges become the crucial factors impeding fast and low-cost LLM inference.
+Figure~\ref{fig:overview} right top shows that, the dequantization operation takes over 50\% of the total execution time.
+These challenges become the crucial factors impeding fast and efficient LLM inference.

-In response to these challenges, we enable fast and low-cost LLM inference on GPUs with the following contributions in this paper:
+In response to these challenges, we enable fast and efficient LLM inference on GPUs with the following contributions in this paper: